Checking the NOAA SWPC layer.

 Natural event dot

-A recent NASA EONET source record shown separately from earthquake reports and public-health-adjacent signals.
+A recent NASA EONET natural-event record, shown separately from earthquake reports and aurora forecasts.

 Aurora glow